February 2007 Salvadoran congressmen killings

 On 19 February 2007, three members of the ARENA party of El Salvador — Eduardo D'Aubuisson, William Pichinte and José Ramón González, as well as their driver, Gerardo Ramírez — were found murdered near Guatemala City, Guatemala.
 Four police detectives were arrested and charged with the murder; within three days of their arrest, the four were murdered in a maximum-security prison cell.
 Several prosecutors investigating the deaths have also been murdered.

 Background

 The three men were members of the Nationalist Republican Alliance (ARENA), the right-wing then-ruling party of El Salvador.
 Eduardo D'Aubuisson was a son of Roberto D'Aubuisson, the founder of ARENA and the leader of numerous Salvadoran death squads during that country's 1979–1992 civil war.

-Guatemala has one of the highest murder rates in Latin America and is frequented by drug traffickers traveling from Colombia, through Mexico and to the United States.
+Guatemala has had one of the highest murder rates in Latin America and has been frequented by drug traffickers traveling from Colombia, through Mexico and to the United States.

 The murders

 The three men were on their way to Guatemala City to attend the Central American Parliament on 19 February 2007.
 Their Toyota Land Cruiser, part of a four-car motorcade heading to the capital, pulled out of the convoy and onto a remote road at El Jocotillo, about 20 miles southeast of Guatemala City.

 The next day, the bodies of the three congressmen and their driver were found in their charred and burnt vehicle.
 There were indications they had been tortured before death.